 The Plan holds a well-diversified portfolio of bonds, equity, real estate and infrastructure investments.
-Net assets totalled \$596 million at year-end, a decrease of \$87 million over the previous year.
-Of this total, approximately \$245 million or 40% of assets was invested in bonds, equities and real estate in Canada while the remaining 60% was invested in bonds, equities and infrastructure in over 50 different countries throughout the world.
+Net assets totalled \$632 million at year-end, an increase of \$23 million over the previous year.
+Of this total, approximately \$230 million or 37% of assets was invested in bonds, equities and real estate in Canada while the remaining 63% was invested in bonds, equities and infrastructure in 42 different countries throughout the world.
 This diversification helps to maximize the return on assets and minimize the impact of volatility in individual markets.

 Both members and employers (SaskPower and designated institutions) have contributed to funding.
 Since inception, cumulative contributions total \$329 million.
-Of this amount, cumulative employer contributions represent 64% or \$211 million of the total and cumulative employee contributions total 36%, or \$118 million.
-During the year, the Plan paid \$58 million in benefits; \$59 million was paid in 2021.
+Of this amount, cumulative employer contributions represent 39% or \$130 million of the total; cumulative 2009 binding court settlement payments by SaskPower total 25% or \$81 million; and cumulative employee contributions total 36%, or \$118 million.
+During the year, the Plan paid \$58 million in benefits; \$58 million was paid in 2023.

-The SaskPower Board approved a Power Corporation Superannuation Plan funding policy.
+SaskPower's Board approved a Power Corporation Superannuation Plan funding policy.
 SaskPower uses this policy to ensure that the Plan is adequately funded.
 At a minimum, an actuarial valuation for funding purposes is prepared every three years in accordance with the funding policy.
-In accordance with the policy, no contributions were made by SaskPower during 2022.
+In accordance with the policy, no contributions were made by SaskPower during 2024.